Who Is Eligible For Social Security Disability?

 As a former staff attorney for the Social Security Administration, I used to review applicants’ work history records to determine whether they were ineligible for benefits.
-As your Buffalo SSD attorney, during our initial consultation, I will help you calculate whether you have sufficient credits to qualify for disability insurance benefits.
+As your Amherst SSD attorney, during our initial consultation, I will help you calculate whether you have sufficient credits to qualify for disability insurance benefits.

 Understanding Need-Based Eligibility

-I have met many hard-working disabled individuals in Buffalo who do not have the work history necessary for eligibility for Disability Insurance Benefits.
+I have met many hard-working disabled individuals in Amherst who do not have the work history necessary for eligibility for Disability Insurance Benefits.
 Even if we determine that you are not eligible for Disability Insurance Benefits, you may be eligible for Supplemental Disability Insurance where income is a major factor.
 In other words, a claimant’s income must be below a certain level in order to establish eligibility.

-Prior to establishing my disability law firm in Buffalo, I became very familiar with how federal regulations define income as a staff attorney for the Social Security Administration.
+Prior to establishing my disability law firm in Amherst, I became very familiar with how federal regulations define income as a staff attorney for the Social Security Administration.
 As your disability lawyer, I will use this experience to make sure the Social Security Administration properly calculates your income and resources for the purposes of establishing your eligibility for Supplemental Security Income.